 Suffering from a uterine prolapse means that your pelvic floor muscles weaken to the point where they can no longer support your uterus.
 Since a uterine prolapse can cause severe discomfort, it’s important to schedule an exam at Garden OB/GYN right away.
-The practice boasts nine welcoming locations throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, and Commack, New York, for your convenience.
+The practice boasts ten welcoming locations throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, Commack, and Cedarhurst, New York, for your convenience.
 Book your prolapse evaluation online or call your closest location to speak with a team member.

 Your uterus stays in place because of strong pelvic floor muscles and ligaments.
 When these connective tissues weaken or stretch out, your uterus protrudes down into your vaginal canal.